Ensembl/ensembl-cdm-docs/src/docs/phased_exon.md

 ```

 ## Rationale
-Similarly to [SplicedExon](./spliced_exon.md), `Phased Exon` supports the separation of context-independent exon properties (through the `Exon` data type) and the properties that emerge within a context of mature messenger RNA.
+Similarly to [SplicedExon](./spliced_exon.md), `PhasedExon` supports the separation of context-independent exon properties (through the `Exon` data type) and the properties that emerge within a context of mature messenger RNA.

 ## Notes
-1. `Phased Exons` are a property of `Product-Generating Context`.
+1. `PhasedExons` are a property of `Product-Generating Context`.
 Ordinarily, they all are children of the same parent transcript; but in cases of trans-splicing they will include `exons` from other `transcripts`.

 ## Example